cardstdani/BinaryRelations/README.md

 # BinaryRelations

+An app created to automate the processing and operations with binary relations.
-Try the app in the following link: https://cardstdani.github.io/BinaryRelations/
+Try it in the following link: https://cardstdani.github.io/BinaryRelations/